morganross/FilePromptForge/README.md

 we will use all 3?
 i would perfer to use only dics and args i think

+keep in mind it will be parallelized, so one line at a time might not work.

 the gui calls and sends arguments to the installer the install_dir and the base_MD